This amazing vegan Philly cheesesteak recipe will satisfy even the most profound of cravings - ideal for vegans new and old!

 Combine all of the marinade ingredients in a small bowl, and whisk them together briefly.
 Pour this mixture over the mushrooms, and then allow them to marinate for a minimum of thirty minutes, though overnight would be best.

-Next, slice the bell peppers and the onions, and then stir fry them before wiping the pan out with some kitchen paper.
-In that same pan, fry the marinated mushrooms with all of the marinades until they’re brown and crispy – this should take five to ten minutes.
+Slice the bell peppers and the onions, and then stir fry them before wiping the pan out with some kitchen paper.
+In that same pan, fry the marinated mushrooms with all of the marinades until they’re brown and crispy - this should take five to ten minutes.
 Don’t rush this process, your patience will pay off with some beautifully crispy mushrooms.

-Next, we need to make the sauce.
 Weigh out the dry ingredients in a pan or a pot.
 Carefully add in the miso paste, followed by the oil and soy milk.
 Stir the mixture well until it is properly combined and lump-free.
 Bring that mixture to a boil on medium-low heat, and then allow it to thicken for two to three minutes whilst stirring.

 Then, cut the bread, and toast it gently on a hot pan or grill.
 The goal is to give the bread texture without creating a solid surface - allowing a small amount of the juices from your sandwich into the bread will be a taste sensation!